RRZE-HPC/pmbs2020-paper-artifact/README.md

 ### Single-core
 We provide code to reproduce the streaming kernels and the 2d five-point benchmark.
-Navigate to the according directory:
+Navigate to either one of the directories:
 ```
 cd single_core/[stream|stencil]/
 ```